tensorflow/community/rfcs/20191016-dlpack-support.md

 print(t3)
 ```

-Proposed API implementation details:
-There two critical parts for this API:
+Potential technical problems for this API:
 1. Memory usability on async device (to_dlpack)
 As mentioned by @alextp
 > TF does not use cudamalloc to allocate memory but its own allocator whose internal state is stored on the CPU and matches the head of TF's compute stream, so we need to sync TF's stream before the memory is usable from dlpack and similarly sync other cuda streams before memory is made usable by TF tensors (and similarly we need to sync the streams when trying to free the buffers).